loshmis/simple-config/readme.md

 [![Build Status](https://travis-ci.org/loshmis/simple-config.svg?branch=master)](https://travis-ci.org/loshmis/simple-config)

-Simple Config provides a convinient and classy way to load multiple configuration files from config directory and it is inspired by Laravel 5 configuration loading (it actually use illuminate/config package for providing access to config data).
-It is mainly created to be used with Slim Framework, but it can be used with any PHP application.
+Simple Config provides a convenient and classy way to load multiple configuration files from your configuration directory and it is inspired by [Laravel 5](http://laravel.com) configuration loading (it actually use [illuminate/config](https://github.com/illuminate/config) package for providing access to config data).
+It is mainly created to provide simple and powerful configuration loading for [Slim Framework](http://www.slimframework.com/), but it can be used with any PHP application.

 ## Installation